 You always want to start with the basics, especially with an investment opportunity like forex trading.
 Get familiar with terms like margin (which in forex trading represents your free or available capital) and leverage and begin exploring terms like pips and positions as you go along.

 You also want to get familiar with the technical indicators used in forex trading.
 They are very similar to indicators used in commodities and stock, but you can dig deeper and learn how you can combine indicators to better understand the market.
+IF you have no idea what any of this means, it may also be worth considering looking at different forex trading courses to get you started, especially if you’re a complete newbie.

 Lastly, review the foreign currency pairs and their underlying fundamentals.
 If you want to trade the Euro against the US Dollar, the pair you’re looking for is EURUSD, and you need to understand different macroeconomic factors affecting those two currencies.